 “The teacher is of course an artist, but being an artist does not mean that [they] can make the profile, can shape the students.
-What the educator does in teaching is to make it possible for the students to become themselves.” ― Paulo Freire, “We Make the Road by Walking: Conversations on Education and Social Change”, 1990
+What the educator does in teaching is to make it possible for the students to become themselves.” ― Paulo Freire and Miles Horton, “We Make the Road by Walking: Conversations on Education and Social Change”, 1990

-Since 2013, I have worked with people of all ages imagine just and joyful futures through collaborative arts practices.
+Since 2013, I’ve worked with people of all ages to imagine just and joyful futures through arts inquiry and collaborative arts practices.
 I partner with organizations to develop and fund initiatives, create curriculum, and facilitate programs.

 As an Adjunct Instructor at Virginia Tech (VT), I teach Introduction to Applied Collaborative Techniques (I-ACT).
 I-ACT serves students across academic disciplines who apply creative principles of applied theatre to develop capacities for collaborating and connecting with others through storytelling.

 I have also served as a Co-Instructor for a course on Mind-Body Practices and a Guest Instructor for two Service Learning courses in the Environmental Sciences School and Human Development Department at Virginia Tech.

 Beyond Virginia Tech, I served as a Guest Artist on a Theatre 101 course at Southeast Community & Technical College at Harlan Detention Center in Kentucky.
 I was a Designer and Facilitator for Columbia Law School’s Theater of Change (ToC) methodology, which brings together artists, legal and policy experts, students, and directly impacted advocates to employ rigorous storytelling to push for just policies.